15 Actually Interesting Things To Do With Your Evening Alone Besides Watching TV

 In your spare time, you can "take some college courses to get a degree or just learn more," Koenig says.
 Or try iTunes U to listen in on some courses you'd probably never take in real life, but just so happened to pique your interest.
 Then consider yourself smarter for the experience.

 Do you have a favorite author?
 If so, get to reading everything they've written, Koenig says.
 Or what about a director?
 Have yourself a movie night and watch a few of their films.

 You can do this for pretty much anyone you admire — artist or otherwise.
 Look them up, research their life, and soak up as much of their work as you can.

 This can be an ongoing project that you keep coming back to, whenever you have some down time.
 And the fun part about doing it alone is you don't have to worry about sharing the same taste with others.
 Focus on what matters most to you, and learn more about it.

 14. Do A Quick DIY Project

-Yes, you can decoupage an entire dresser tonight.
-But if you only have the evening, why not work on something a bit more manageable?
-"I always try to find a small project that will not add stress in trying to complete it," therapist Querida Lugo tells me.
+Yes, you can refinish an entire dresser tonight.
+But you can also focus on something a bit more manageable, especially if you only have a few hours.
+"I always try to find a small project that will not add stress in trying to complete it," therapist Querida Lugo, tells Bustle.
 "One evening I taught myself crochet [by] watching YouTube videos."
-How relaxing is that?

 15. Fix Something In Your Apartment

-If you can't be bothered with anything else on this list, then I suggest fixing something.
-As therapist Mendi Baron, LCSW, tells me, there is always something that can be done around the house.
+Speaking of your apartment, how about getting handy and fixing a few things?
+As therapist Mendi Baron, LCSW, tells Bustle, there's likely something that can be done around the house.
 Think along the lines of de-sticking an old window, or painting an ugly bookshelf.
 Getting that little thing done (because hey, you have the time) can make you feel quite accomplished.